-- A clean Motor Vehicle Report (MVR) with no more than 3 incidents in the past 3 years
+- A clean Motor Vehicle Report (MVR) with no more than 3 incidents in recent history

 - No DUIs and no reckless driving

-- No speeding violations for driving 20 mph or greater over the speed limit in the past 3 years.
+- No speeding violations for driving 20 mph or greater over the speed limit in recent history

 - Uber does not perform a credit check